jongdetim/npuzzle/README.md

 ![npuzzle.PNG](https://github.com/jongdetim/npuzzle/blob/master/npuzzle.PNG)

-Currently the search uses the Manhattan Distance heuristic to estimate the distance to the goal, and a uniform cost of 1 per additional move.
+Includes a variety of heuristics to estimate the distance to the goal, and a uniform cost of 1 per additional move.

 At the end of the search, the program prints the following:<br/>
 1. The ordered sequence of states that make up the solution, according to the search